 State Street needs more safe and accessible mobility options.
-Expanded mobility choices and access to high capacity transit is essential for the State Street District and improve the capacity and efficiency of the street system.
-Support for future bus, rapid transit, multi-use paths along State Street and other bicycle and pedestrian amenities in the district are essential features of a future complete transportation system.
-Additionally, mobility improvements, such as parking structures located at key transit nodes can increase transit ridership and reduce the amount of surface parking that can then be om used for future development.
+Expanded mobility choices and access to high capacity transit is essential for the State Street District to improve the capacity and efficiency of the street system.
+Future bus rapid transit (BRT), a connected local street network, multi-use paths along State Street and other bicycle and pedestrian amenities in the district are essential features of a future complete transportation system.
+Additionally, mobility improvements, such as parking structures located at key transit nodes, can increase transit ridership and reduce the amount of surface parking that can then free up land for future development.